 - If your static transit information is available in Google Maps, please fill out the contact form.
 We will get back to you on how to create the appropriate feeds with real-time updates.

-- Continue reading the overview below.
+- Continue reading the Overview section below.

 - Take a look at example feeds.